Burnallover/frisquet-mqtt/README.md

 2. user and password for mqtt
 3. IP of Mosquitto broker
 4. SSID and password of the wifi
-5. Network id of your boiler
+5. boiler's network ID

-# how to retrieve the network boiler id
+# how to retrieve the boiler's network ID

-to retrieve the network boiler id you have to:
+to retrieve the boiler's network ID you have to:

 1. put this code on the heltec_wifi_lora_32_V3
 ```bash